 The term ended, and so the remarkable journey comes to an end as well.
-Not to mention that many more adventures are yet to come 😛 .
-However, I always ask a question to myself – its kind of my reflection, what one important learning my students took with them during the whole term?
+Not to mention that many more adventures are yet to come :-P. However, I always ask a question to myself – it’s kind of my reflection, what one important learning my students take with them during the whole term?
 How will that learning be going to impact their lives in the real world?
-Well, with these two big questions, one concluding question popped in my mind what makes them remember these learnings?
+With these two big questions, one concluding question popped in my mind what makes them remember these learnings?
 And the answer is the heading of today’s post – ‘Personalisation’.

 What is Personalised learning?